A lush green landscape shown from above.

 Energy

-Like other tech companies, our largest environmental impact comes from energy use in our offices and data centers — which is why we’re committed to investing in clean energy sources, with a goal to use exclusively renewable energy.
+Like other tech companies, our largest environmental impact comes from energy use in our offices and data centers, in addition to our authentication centers — which is why we’re committed to investing in clean energy sources, with a goal to use exclusively renewable energy.

 Energy Use